0x00019913/0x00019913/_posts/2017-09-21-some-random-problems-from-the-internet.markdown

 So that's looking pretty opaque.

 Suppose you're at the root of some subtree in this tree.
 We need to decide whether to take this node's value into our sum or not.
+What do we need to decide this and compute the gain?
+Well, if we don't take the node, then we can take its children, so we need the max there.
+If we take the node, we can't take the children, so we need the max for *their* children.

-Say we have a function that tells us the max gain from picking its children, and the max gain from not picking its children but some of their descendants.
+Say we have a function that tells us the max gain from picking its children, and the max gain from picking not its children but some of their descendants.
 Let's go through the cases:

 If we pick the current node, we can't pick either of its children.
 So the max gain from picking the root is its value plus the total max gain from its children's descendants.